xSkjj/SlotsModules/README.md

 soothe your gambling addiction without losing any real money

- - now modularised
+ - modularised
-   - you won't notice any difference tho
  - and with a settings file which can be modified by an (imaginary) end-user
  - change the amount of slots you play with
    - min: 2
    - max: 7
- - (WIP) now with Classes and OOP and whatever
+ - with Classes or OOP or whatever
+ - Animations!

 This is a school project I'm working on